Databases: The Backbone of Modern Applications

 SQL Basics

 SQL (Structured Query Language) is the language used to communicate with relational databases.
-Core operations:
+Its core operations are:

 | Operation | Purpose | Example |